 ABSTRACT.
-Within ZFC, we develop a general technique to topologize trees that provides a uniform approach to topological completeness results in modal logic with respect to zero-dimensional Hausdorff spaces.
-Embeddings of these spaces into well-known extremally disconnected spaces then gives new completeness results for logics extending \$4.2.
+Within ZFC, we develop a general technique to topologize trees that provides a uniform approach to topological completeness results in modal logic with respect to zerodimensional Hausdorff spaces.
+Embeddings of these spaces into well-known extremally disconnected spaces then gives new completeness results for logics extending S4.2.

-1. Introduction
+1. INTRODUCTION

 Topological semantics of modal logic has a long history.
-It was shown by McKinsey and Tarski [22] that if we interpret \square as interior and hence \lozenge as closure, then S4 is the modal logic of all topological spaces.
+It was shown by McKinsey and Tarski [21] that if we interpret \Box as interior and hence \Diamond as closure, then S4 is the modal logic of all topological spaces.
 Many topological completeness results have been obtained since the inception of topological semantics.
 Below we give a short list for the logics that play an important role in the paper.

-- S4 is the logic of any crowded metric space [22, 25].
-This result is often referred to as the McKinsey-Tarski theorem. - Grz is the logic of any ordinal space $\alpha \geq \omega^{\omega}$ [1, 14]. - $\operatorname{\mathsf{Grz}}n$ (for nonzero $n \in \omega$) is the logic of any ordinal space α satisfying $\omega^{n-1} + 1 \le \alpha \le \omega^n$ [1] (see also [12, Sec.
-6]). - S4.1 is the logic of the Pełczyński compactification of the discrete space ω (that is, the compactification of ω whose remainder is homeomorphic to the Cantor space) [11, Cor.
+- S4 is the logic of any crowded metric space [21, 23].
+This result is often referred to as the McKinsey-Tarski theorem. - Grz is the logic of any ordinal space $\alpha \ge \omega^{\omega}$ [1, 13]. - Grz_n (for nonzero $n \in \omega$) is the logic of any ordinal space α satisfying $\omega^{n-1} + 1 \leq \alpha \leq \omega^n$ [1] (see also [11, Sec.
+6]). - S4.1 is the logic of the Pełczyński compactification of the discrete space ω (that is, the compactification of ω whose remainder is homeomorphic to the Cantor space) [10, Cor.
 3.19].

 If in the second bullet we restrict to a countable α , then all the above completeness results concern metric spaces.
-In fact, as was shown in [7], the logics above are the only ones arising as the logic of a metric space.
+In fact, as was shown in [6], the logics above are the only ones arising as the logic of a metric space.

 It is a consequence of the McKinsey-Tarski theorem that S4 is the logic of the Cantor space.
-An alternative proof of this result was given in [23] (see also [2]), where the infinite binary tree was utilized.
-Kremer [21] used the infinite binary tree with limits to prove that S4 is strongly complete for any crowded metric space.
-Further utility of trees with limits is demonstrated in [8].
+An alternative proof of this result was given in [22] (see also [2]), where the infinite binary tree was utilized.
+Kremer [20] used the infinite binary tree with limits to prove that S4 is strongly complete for any crowded metric space.
+Further utility of trees with limits is demonstrated in [7].

 Herein we develop a general technique of topologizing trees which allows us to provide a uniform approach to topological completeness results for zero-dimensional Hausdorff spaces.
 It also allows us to obtain new topological completeness results with respect to non-metrizable spaces.
-Embedding these spaces into well-known extremally disconnected spaces (ED-spaces for short) then yields new completeness results for the logics above \$4.2 indicated in Figure 1.
+Embedding these spaces into well-known extremally disconnected spaces (ED-spaces for short) then yields new completeness results for the logics above S4.2 indicated in Figure 1.

-It was proved in [10] that S4.1.2 is the logic of the Cech-Stone compactification $\beta\omega$ of the discrete space ω , and this result was utilized in [11] to show that S4.2 is the logic of the Gleason cover of the real unit interval [0, 1].
+It was proved in [9] that S4.1.2 is the logic of the Čech-Stone compactification $\beta\omega$ of the discrete space ω , and this result was utilized in [10] to show that S4.2 is the logic of the Gleason cover of the real unit interval [0, 1].
 However, these results require a set-theoretic